PerceptiveRtsmRecruitment/ContosoUniversity-NetCore3-VSCode/readme.md

   ```SQL
   UPDATE Department SET RowVersion = randomblob(8)
   ```
+  Ensure that you disconnect your SQLite tool from the database before moving to the next step.

 * Run the project to seed the database and open the site in your default web browser using the keyboard shortcut `Ctrl+Shift+D`.
 Alternatively you can use the following command and navigate to the site address returned in the command output.

   ```.NET Core CLI